Bifurcations and Intermittency in Coupled Dissipative Kicked Rotors: Coupled dissipative kicked rotors

 \subsection{Regular states inside the strip region}

 We observe complicated regular states inside the strip region in-between the curves $C_1$ and $C_2$, which correspond to examples (b)-(d) in Fig.\ref{fig-intro}.
-Patterns in Fig.\ref{fig-intro}(b)-(c) consist of patches with alternating feature, so we refer them as {\it alternating-patched} (AP) states; the pattern in Fig.\ref{fig-intro}(d) consists of patches that align together, and we refer as a {\it homogeneous-patched} (HP) state.
+Patterns in Fig.\ref{fig-intro}(b)-(c) consist of patches with alternating feature (i.e., within a patch $\theta_j(t)=-\theta_{j+1}(t)=-\theta_j(t+1)$), so we refer them as {\it alternating-patched} (AP) states; the pattern in Fig.\ref{fig-intro}(d) consists of aligned patches (i.e., within a patch $\theta_j(t)=\theta_{j+1}(t)=-\theta_j(t+1)$), and we refer as a {\it homogeneous-patched} (HP) state.
 While those are generated from fully random initial conditions, a simpler picture can be constructed from perturbing an alternating initial state as follows.

-To elucidate the relative basin sizes of AP and HP states, we perturb an initially alternating state and take parameter values on a paralleled line to $C_1$ that lies inside the strip region: $K_0(J) = K_0^*(J) + 1.0$ with $J \in [0, 1.15)$.
+To elucidate the relative basin sizes of AP and HP states, we perturb an initially alternating state and take parameter values along a line parallel to $C_1$ within the strip region: $K_0(J) = K_0^*(J) + 1.0$ with $J \in [0, 1.15)$.
 These two kinds of patched states can be distinguished using a local quantity

 For an HP state, $Z \in (0, \overline{|\theta|})$ while for an AP state, $Z \in (\overline{|\theta|}, 2\overline{|\theta|})$, where $\overline{|\theta|} = \frac{1}{N}\sum_{j=1}^N |\theta_j|$.
 The fraction of AP and HP are shown in Fig.\ref{fig-patches}, together with their typical profiles.